A Note to Parish Mystics

 Exploring His "Intimate Path"

-Inspired by the words and witness of Blessed John Paul II and Pope Benedict XVI, Life After Sunday seeks to help parishioners see that intimacy with Jesus Christ is the key to the discovery of the truth and destiny of each human person.
+Inspired by the words and witnesses of Blessed John Paul II, Pope Emeritus Benedict XVI and now, Pope Francis, Life After Sunday seeks to help parishioners see that intimacy with Jesus Christ is the key to the discovery of the truth and destiny of each human person.
 This intimacy begins with recognizing his living Presence in the heart of the parish.
 Have your fellow parishioners ever experienced the WONDER of his love for them?
 Have they been inspired to pay ATTENTION to his movement?
 Do they TRUST him with their lives?
 When parishioners have a personal encounter with “the forgiving love of Jesus”...when they are able to "cast a glance" at the intimate offering of his flesh and blood for them...when they are brought into his “event of Love” with the Father and the Holy Spirit as a member of his Body in parish life...then they truly begin to live Life After Sunday.

 A Tool for Parish Mystics